The Real Reason I Don’t Like Christmas

 The Real Reason

-I can try to escape by spending all my waking hours “doing” Christmas.
-I can try to hide by pouring myself into the gift-giving, cookie-baking, and movie-watching.
-I can try to distract myself by overcommitting.
+To be honest, I don’t like Christmas sometimes.
+That’s why I try to escape by spending all my waking hours “doing” Christmas.
+By pouring myself into the gift-giving, cookie-baking, and movie-watching, I can (do my very best to) shift my focus away from the emotional discomforts of the season.

-Why does everything have to be so different?
+Why does everything have to be so emotionally heavy?
 Why can’t Christmas—and life in general—be like it was in my childhood?
 I have sweet memories of Christmas.
-My parents created wonderful traditions for me and my siblings that I can carry with me throughout life.
+My parents created wonderful traditions for me and my sisters that I can carry with me throughout life.

-But, as a young adult, Christmas isn’t the same.
-Entering the Christmas season means I’ll be forced to face all of the difficult things that I don’t want to face.
-I don’t want to face my uncomfortable feelings…or my uncomfortable sin…or my uncomfortable guilt.
+But as a young adult, Christmas isn’t the same.
+Entering the Christmas season means that I’ll be forced to face all of the difficult things that I don’t want to face—including my own sin.

 The Real Cure